 According to the National Flood Insurance Program (NFIP):

-- Floods are the No. 1 natural cause for property damage in Alaska.
+- Floods are the No. 1 natural cause of property damage in Alaska.

-- Winter storms and snow melt are a major cause for flooding in Alaska.
+- Winter storms and snow melt are a major cause of flooding in Alaska.

 - Just a few inches of water from a flood can cause tens of thousands of dollars in damage.